 There are many use cases for a PDF generator feature in a React application, such as offline access to the application’s content, report generation, and more.
 However, the most common use case for such a feature in modern apps is data exports — for example, invoices or brochures.

 To put it into perspective, consider a thriving online business.
 Every sale means generating an invoice, a process that can quickly become tedious.
-In order to create a receipt for each customer, you would need to follow steps such as:
+In order to create a receipt for each customer, you would need to follow steps like:

 The best way to solve this issue is to automate this operation by using an API.
-This is where react-pdf and other similar libraries comes in.
+This is where react-pdf and other similar libraries come in.

-While building a PDF generator from the ground up is technically possible, it’s crucial to weigh the pros and cons before diving in.
-Let’s explore both approaches to see which aligns better with your project goals.
+While building a PDF generator from the ground up is technically possible, it’s crucial to weigh the pros and cons before taking this approach.
+Let’s explore this process vs. using a third-party library to see which aligns better with your project goals.

 However, crafting a PDF document generator from the ground up can be tedious and time-consuming.
 You would need to consider implementing the following features: